DanLos44/terraform-api/README.md

 The pipeline in the end will print you the link, which should look like this: base_url = "https://<your api gateway link>/hello"

--- how to delete --
+-- How to delete --
 Once you want to remove all the resources created with this project use: terraform destroy